 Also, it’s worth mentioning that some file recovery software for Windows 7 comes with a free trial.
 This way, you can test them for yourself and see if your files can be recovered before committing.
 We’d recommend going this route since it can be difficult to get your money back once you’ve already bought the product.
 You may also risk having to buy additional software or pay for a data recovery specialist if your refund is refused.

 - 🗑️ How Did I Lose My Data?: Was your PC infected with malicious malware?
 Did your laptop experience hardware damage?
-Are your files still available but simply corrupted?
-Was everything lost because of a recent update?
+Are your files still available but your disk is simply corrupted?
+Was everything lost because of a recent system update?
 Have you accidentally deleted it?

 1. Disk Drill